MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/create-a-dynamic-group.md

 ## FAQ

- **Q. Are there limits to the number of members in dynamic groups?**
+ **Q: Are there limits to the number of members in dynamic groups?**

-A. Yes.
+A: Yes.
 Dynamic groups in Yammer have a limit of 100K members.
 After 100K members, new members will not be synced to the group in Yammer.

- **Q. Do users experience any differences in Yammer when using a dynamic group?**
+ **Q: Do users experience any differences in Yammer when using a dynamic group?**

-A. Yes.
+A: Yes.
 Groups with dynamic membership do not have the **Join** and **Leave** buttons in the top navigation.
 Instead, users either see **Member** for dynamic groups to which they belong, or **Reserved** if they are not members of the group.

 ![Top navigation for dynamic groups that you are a member of](../media/9d0bb1db-2575-4bb9-bd02-869a05a7cc89.png)